 Risk control forms an integral part of the Council's Business Planning and performance monitoring arrangements.
-As such Directorate Risk Registers were updated in tandem with the development of the suite of 2017/18 Directorate Business Plans.
+During the development of the 2018/19 Business Plan, the service was required to undertake a risk assessment of all key service objectives with high risks included in the Directorate Risk Register.